AbdoulMa/FIFA-20-Players-Database/README.md

     $ jupyter notebook

 This should open up your browser, and you should see Jupyter's tree view, with the contents of the current directory.
 If your browser does not open automatically, visit [127.0.0.1:8888](http://127.0.0.1:8888/tree).
-Click on `Ligue_2009-2019.ipynb` to get started!
+Click on `Fifa_ratings.ipynb` to get started!

 ## License